 Test food

-The use of these two gums for the test is appropriate to distinguish the different colour characteristic in the images and determinate the MF and UF for each wafer.
-Besides, it is verified that the proposed algorithm can perfectly segment the foreground from the background using this image colours.
+The use of these two gums for the test is appropriate to distinguish the different colour characteristics in the images and determine the MF and UF for each wafer.
+Furthermore, it has been verified that the proposed algorithm can segment the foreground from the background perfectly using these image colours.

 A limitation is the difficulty of cutting a bolus to a thickness of 1 mm homogeneously to reduce the margin of error during the acquisition phase.
-In addition, the irregular shape of the wafers indicates the need of a mechanism that allows all samples to be brought to the same thickness without losing the information due to an inadequate flattening.
+In addition, the irregular shape of the wafers indicates the need for a mechanism that allows all samples to be flattened to the same thickness without the loss of information from inadequate flattening.

 Segmentation assessment

-Using K-Means clustering techniques for the evaluation, the masticatory performance for each wafer was evaluated estimating the mixed and unmixed areas (MF and UF) of the chewing gums.
-This clustering system using colour information can provide a high discriminative power of regions present in each image, reducing the errors due to a manually segmentation.
-It is possible to see a significant increase of colour mixing depending on the number of chewing cycles, as demonstrated in the previously studies [12, 15-16].
+Using K-means clustering techniques for the evaluation, the MP for each wafer was evaluated by estimating the mixed and unmixed areas (MF and UF) of the chewing gum.
+This clustering system, using colour information, provides a high level of discrimination for the regions present in each image, reducing the errors resulting from manual segmentation.
+It is possible to see a significant increase in colour mixing depending on the number of chewing cycles, as demonstrated in previous studies [12], [15], [16].

-The high variability between the MF shown in Fig. 4, due to the different dental state, can provide some considerations on the masticatory performance of each patient.
-In particular, at 20 chewing cycles, it is possible to see that the masticatory performance decreases for the three patients with a diseased dental conditions.
+The high variability between the MF shown in Figure 4 resulting from different dental status can provide some indication of the MP of each patient.
+In particular, at 20 chewing cycles, it is possible to see that the MP decreases for the three patients with a diseased dental condition.

-Comparison with other clinical methods.
+Comparison with other clinical methods

-In this study, our colour segmentation method was compared to the previously described image segmentation by ViewGum software.
+In this study, our colour segmentation method was compared with the previously described image segmentation provided by ViewGum software.

-It is evident the higher discriminating power of the two mixed and unmixed colours.
-Linear Regression Analysis demonstrates that K-means method (R2 = 0.931) can provides a better sensibility compared to ViewGum software results (R2 = 0.913).
-Pearson correlation between the two measures was very positive (R2 = 0.992, p = 0.02).
-It was observed that the UF varied in a larger range among the participants compared to the SDHue, which lowered the correlation between the two measures.
+The higher discriminating power of the two mixed and unmixed colours was evident.
+Linear regression analysis demonstrates that the K-means method (R2 = 0.931) can provide a better sensitivity compared with ViewGum software results (R2 = 0.913).
+A Pearson correlation between the two measures was very positive (R2 = 0.992, p = 0.02).
+It was observed that the UF varied over a larger range among the participants than SDHue, which lowered the correlation between the two measures.

 Clinical applicability

-We investigated the capability of this method to carry out oral health surveys.
+We investigated the capability of this method for carrying out oral health surveys.
 The six selected patients in our study were recruited for their reduced dentition and their different oral conditions.
-The large variability of MF for each patient showed a good evaluation of the chewing function with the proposed method.
-In particular, the large standard deviations of results demonstrate the high sensitivity of this image processing technique to the different dental status, in particular at 20 chewing cycles, consequently used as reference for the following considerations.
+The large variability in MF for each patient demonstrated that the proposed method provided a good evaluation of chewing function.
+In particular, the large standard deviations in the results demonstrated the high sensitivity of this image processing technique for different dental status, especially at 20 chewing cycles, which was consequently used as a reference for subsequent investigations.

-It is evident how the chewing efficiency decreases in patients with 20 teeth but it is still adequate.
-The reduction of MF is more pronounced in patients with less than 20 teeth and without RPD, according to Naka [4].
+It is evident that chewing efficiency decreases in patients with 20 teeth, but it remains adequate.
+The reduction in MF is more pronounced in patients with less than 20 teeth and without RPD, according to Naka [4].
 However, the patients did not report masticatory difficulties.
-This is probably due to the small study samples, but we cannot underestimate the adaptability of these people: the elderly often believes that the difficulties are problems that must be compensated and accepted as normal consequences of aging.
+This is probably due to the small study sample, but we cannot underestimate the adaptability of the older population; they often believe that their difficulties are problems that must be compensated for and are accepted as the normal consequences of aging.

-The RPD not allow a significant improvement of the MF for patients with 20 teeth, indeed we cannot appreciate a great difference in patients with the same number of natural teeth but without RPD.
+RPDs did not lead to significant improvements in the MF for patients with 20 teeth; indeed, we did not observe any great difference in patients with the same number of natural teeth but without RPD.